alex-taxiera/TuxedoMan/readme.md

 # TuxedoMan
 A presence based role manager.
+(Now with Event roles!)
 # How can I get TuxedoMan in my server?
 Click this [link](https://discordapp.com/api/oauth2/authorize?client_id=441366628836442122&permissions=268443648&scope=bot)
 # What does it do?